 Of the auto accidents involving a bicycle, 45% take place in intersections.
 Both the driver and cyclist can be equally responsible for an accident.
 Negligence is determined by who broke the rules of the road, which generally boils down to who had the right of way.

-If you have been involved in an auto accident, call our experience personal injury lawyers today for a free consultation.
+If you have been involved in an auto accident, call our experienced personal injury lawyers today for a free consultation.